Key Takeaways

 A feature set that takes 10 weeks in another domain can take 20 in healthcare.
 The compliance layer touches every interface, every API call, and every data model.
 There's no clean separation between product work and regulatory work.
 Teams that treat HIPAA as a final step rather than a design constraint find out what that means when the security review is already a month behind schedule.

-This guide covers the core disciplines involved in a production-ready healthcare product: design, web and mobile development, EHR integration, wearables, AI, and infrastructure.
+This guide covers digital health software development end to end: design, web and mobile development, EHR integration, wearables, AI, and infrastructure.
 Each section describes what makes that layer specifically difficult in healthcare, what the common failure modes look like, and what the work looks like when it's done correctly.
 Momentum has built 100+ healthcare applications serving over one million patients.
 The patterns described here come from those projects, including the ones where we were called in to fix what the first team built.

 What Makes Healthcare Software Development Different